History of Lviv: Galicia–Volhynia wars and the Polish Kingdom

-After Boleslaus Yuriy of Masovia and Halych death in 1340, the rights to his domain were passed to his fellow Piast dynast and cousin, king Casimir III of Poland.
+After Boleslaus Yuriy of Masovia and Halych death in 1340, the rights to his domain were passed to his fellow Piast dynast and cousin, King Casimir III of Poland.
 The local nobles elected one of their own, Dmytro Dedko, as ruler, and repulsed a Polish invasion during the wars over the succession of Galicia-Volhynia Principality when King Casimir III undertook an expedition to conquer Lviv in 1340, burning down the old princely castle.

 After Dedko's death King Casimir III finally returned and his forces occupied Lviv and the rest of Red Ruthenia in 1349 when Casimir built two new castles.
-From then on the population was subjected to attempts to both Polonise and Catholicise the population.
+From then on the population was subjected to attempts to both Polonise and Catholicise them.

-In 1356 Casimir III granted the city with Magdeburg rights, which implied that all city issues were to be resolved by a city council elected by the wealthy citizens.
+In 1356 Casimir III imparted upon the city with Magdeburg rights, which implied that all city issues were to be resolved by a city council elected by the wealthy citizens.
 The city council seal of the 14th century stated Civitatis Lembvrgensis.
 This started a period of accelerated development: among other facilities the Latin Cathedral was built, around the same time a church was built in the place of today's St. George's Cathedral.
 Also, new self-government led to the greater growth of the Armenian community that built its Armenian Cathedral in 1363.

 After Casimir had died in 1370, he was succeeded by his nephew, King Louis I of Hungary, who in 1372 put Lviv together with the region of Galicia-Volhynia under the administration of his relative Władysław, Duke of Opole.
 When Władysław retreated from the post of its governor in 1387 Galicia-Volhynia became occupied by the Hungarians, but soon Jadwiga the ruler of Poland, and wife of Lithuanian Grand Duke Jogaila, invaded and incorporated it into the Polish Crown by Jadwiga of Poland.
 The city later served as the homage site of some of the vassals of the Kings of Poland.